AntonGrn/home-auto-ALMA/home-server/README.md

 ```

 ## Step 3:  Run HomeServer
 Since the ALMA home server is intended to be run on a Raspberry Pi (acting as the hub of your smart home system), the HomeServer application should be configured to launch as a Linux daemon.
 One suggested approach is to set it up as a `systemd` background service on your Raspberry Pi.
-This setup allows easy managagement and debugging with real-time log tracking, while still leaving your Pi available to run other services and operations of your liking in parrallel.  to serve additional purposes of your liking
+This setup allows easy managagement and debugging with real-time log tracking, while still leaving your Pi available to run other/additional services and operations of your liking in parrallel.  to serve additional purposes of your liking

 # Get started with Gadgets and Automations
 Once the HomeServer is running inside your LAN with a successful connection to a PublicServer instance, you can start introducing and configuring gadgets and automations via their respective json files (`gadgets.json` and `automations.json`).